bhavikbhagwani/groupprojectG30/README.md

 ## UNIT TESTING

+To effectively perform unit testing in the pig dice program you can implement

+            make test

+and

+            make coverage

-To effectively perform unit testing in the pig dice program you can implement 'make test' and 'make coverage' commands 'make test' will run the linters and provide a rating for the overall code 'make test' will also run 'make coverage' which you can do separately 'make coverage' will inform you about the test coverage throughout the code proving percentages.
+'make test' will run the linters and provide a rating for the overall code 'make test' will also run 'make coverage' which you can do separately

+'make coverage' will inform you about the test coverage throughout the code proving percentages.
 A html file will also be created which you can open with your browser to have a better visualization of the code coverage

 ## DOCUMENTATION